DoorDash CFO leaves less than one year after joining

 Holberton gets backing from more industry executives as it looks to scale its software engineering school

-DoorDash CFO Mike Dinsdale has left the company, less than a year after he joined, TechCrunch has learned.
-Food ordering and delivery startup DoorDash is actively looking for a CFO.
+DoorDash CFO Mike Dinsdale has left the company less than a year after he joined, TechCrunch has learned.
+The food ordering and delivery startup is actively looking for a replacement.

 Dinsdale, who joined DoorDash last October, has been gone from the company for about four months.
 He is now gearing up to join Gusto, formerly known as ZenPayroll, according to a source familiar with Dinsdale’s situation.